Matho/electricity-saver/README.md

 ## 6. PiJuice HAT - battery for Raspberry PI
 Do you afraid the electricity outage?
 I recommend to install [PiJuice HAT](https://rpishop.cz/ups/930-pijuice-hat-616909467655.html)

 It is possible to configure soft-shutdown in case of low battery charge.
-But at first you need to instal required software.
+But at first you need to install required software.
 This was tested on Ubuntu 20.04 and Ubuntu 22.04 aarch64

 ```